 03. Transportation Methods

-Another exciting thing was the rides home that we took.
+Another exciting thing were the rides we took home.
 We were staying in an apartment that was after the souks and a little far from Jemaa El-Fnaa.
 It’s a bit far on foot especially with a child.
 We had walked it before but when it’s nap time it’s best to take an alternative transportation.
 Within the souks, you can only take a motorcycle, a truck, or a combo of both.
 We took the latter.

 At first, Maggie was afraid cause we never rode in something other than a car but it was safe.
 The souks are small and there’s not a lot of traffic besides you.
 Yes, it was bumpy but overall it was a fun experience.
 And she got to take her nap.